puzzle/marina-backend/README.md

 ## Database changes

-We use Lliquibase to manage the database scheme and changes
+We use Liquibase to manage the database scheme and changes

 ## Dev Environment